 At the Green Law Firm, P.C., our Colorado Springs pedestrian accident attorneys are experienced and skilled in representing injured pedestrians.
 We know the complications that can arise after an accident—and we work hard to protect your rights.
 Call us today for a free review of your case.
 Trust us to guide you through this challenging time with the experience and empathy you need.
 Contact us our Colorado Springs pedestrian accident attorneys for your free consultation.

 Pedestrian accidents in Colorado Springs refer to incidents where a pedestrian – an individual walking along or planning to cross the road – is struck by a vehicle.
 These accidents can result from various circumstances, including but not limited to, drivers failing to yield to pedestrians in crosswalks, driving under the influence of alcohol or drugs, distracted driving, or speeding in areas populated by pedestrians.

-According to the National Highway Traffic Safety Administration, nearly 5,000 pedestrians die every year in motor vehicle-related accidents.
+According to the National Highway Traffic Safety Administration, about 7,000 pedestrians have died in motor vehicle-related accidents in 2021.
 In addition, another 76,000 pedestrians suffer injuries.
 Data shows that a great number of these accidents occur at non-intersections in urban areas, such as when pedestrians are attempting to cross a busy highway or jogging on the side of the road

 The impact of these accidents can be severe given the vulnerability of pedestrians compared to motorists in protected vehicles.
 Injuries can range from minor cuts and bruises to more serious injuries like broken bones, spinal cord injuries, traumatic brain injuries, or even fatal injuries.
 Pedestrian accidents can leave victims with significant physical, emotional, and financial burdens.